granitevolition/version-1---backend/README.md

 If you see "Database connection is not available" errors:

 1. **Check Environment Variables**
-   - Verify DATABASE_URL, DATABASE_PUBLIC_URL, or POSTGRES_URL is correctly set
+   - Verify DATABASE_PUBLIC_URL is correctly set
-   - The application tries these variables in order
+   - Ensure you are using the public-facing database URL, not the internal one
    - The URL should have the format: `postgresql://username:password@hostname:port/database`

 2. **Check PostgreSQL Connection**